ricardohsmello/microprofile-thorntail/README.md

 # My Hello World from microservices

 This is an example of microservices using java.
-The ricas-microservices is a spring-boot application that receive a http request and calls the ricas-backend maven module using rest-template.

-We can run the ricas-microprofile project to do the same thing above.
+We have an archicheture distributed in some services, where exists a service layer ricas-api-gatewayan that invoke others two microservice, such spring boot and microprofile service.
+Thats services, call backend api as you can see in image below:

 ![Quick Start architecture for ricardohsmello/microservices](https://imagizer.imageshack.com/v2/752x452q90/r/923/4wtnFL.png)

-## This microservice project includes three projects
+## This microservice project includes four projects
 - ricas-microprofile
 - ricas-backend
 - ricas-microservices
+- ricas-api-gateway

 ## Technology
 - Spring boot
-- HttpRequest
 - Wildfly
+- Apache Camel

 # Usage
 ## Config